Introduction

 be used to remove commits from the current branch.
 For example, the following

-branch backwards by two commits.
+command moves the hotfix branch backwards by two commits.

 git checkout hotfix